vitorrezend/show-wifipass-linux/README.md

 Password for connection 'Guest_WiFi': myguestpassword123
 Contributing
 If you would like to contribute to this project, please open an issue or submit a pull request on GitHub.

-License
-This script is licensed under the MIT License.